 - CP297 Notice of Intent to Levy and Notice of Your Right to a Hearing notice – IRS Notice CP297 tells business taxpayers that the IRS intends to levy on the taxpayer’s assets.
 It instructs the taxpayer to request a collection due process hearing request to have the IRS Office of Appeals consider the case.

 Do you owe the IRS?
 We are former IRS Attorneys, appeals officers, and auditors who help taxpayers with Unpaid Tax Debts.
-Call today for a free, confidential consultation.
-Our toll-free number is 877-219-2619.
+Call today for a confidential consultation.
+Our number is 800-521-0230.